 The income of the lower 60% of the Africans declined, however, by almost 50% between 1974 and 1994.
 This lower 60% of the blacks had no choice but to carry the brunt of the painful transitional process.
 Before 1974 they were the real victims of systemic exploitation.
-From 1974 to 1994 they became increasingly the victims of systemic exclusion.
-During the transitional period the income of the lower 60% of whites (mainly Afrikaner) also declined by $\pm 40\%$.
+From 1974 to 1994 they became increasingly the victims of the struggle and of systemic exclusion.
+During the transitional period the income of the lower 60% of whites (mainly Afrikaners) also declined by $\pm 40\%$ .
 Consequently they lost part of the higher income growth attained by them during the third quarter of the century.
+(See Whiteford & McGrath, 1994 and Whiteford and Van Seventer, 1999).